 The Commission will seek to verify the information provided in your submission.
-Where required, a verification visit may be required.
+Where there are a large number of exporters, the Commission may have to verify information from selected exporters only.
 The purpose of the visit is to verify the information submitted in response to this questionnaire.
 It is not meant to be a chance for you to provide new or additional information.
 The Commission expects your response to the questionnaire to be complete and accurate.